AaronMqz/pokedex-react-native-expo/README.md

 ```
 ## Test Demo

-To test the app you can run in your device using the Expo Client App:
+To test the app, you can run it on your device using the Expo Client App:

 [Pokedex React Native Expo](https://expo.io/@aaronmqz/projects/pokedex-react-native-expo)